dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 | Property      | Description
 | ------------- | ----------
 | Camera        | Specify a [camera slot](camera-slot.md) to render from
-| Child         | Specify a renderer for the camera (eg the forward renderer or a custom renderer)
+| Child         | Specify a renderer for the camera (eg a forward renderer or a custom renderer)

 ## Scene renderer collection